The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail

 \item \textbf{FullGrad} \citep{srinivas2019full} enhances gradient-based explanations by aggregating gradient information from all layers of a neural network.
 It combines the input gradients with bias gradients from all intermediate feature maps to capture more comprehensive feature representations, resulting in more detailed saliency maps.

-\item \textbf{CALM (Class Activation Latent Mapping)} \citep{mahajan2021calm} improves on Class Activation Mapping (CAM) by introducing a probabilistic latent variable that directly represents the location of the most important visual cue for a model's prediction.
-Trained with the Expectation-Maximization (EM) algorithm, the method outputs a probability map showing the likelihood that each pixel is the critical cue for the decision.
+\item \textbf{CALM (Class Activation Latent Mapping)} \citep{kim2021calm} extends CAM by explicitly incorporating a latent cue-location variable into the training graph, enabling more interpretable and discriminative visual explanations and improved weakly-supervised object localization.

-\item \textbf{MFABA (More Faithful and Accelerated Boundary-based Attribution)} \citep{author2024mfaba} is a boundary‐based attribution method that constructs a path from an input toward the decision boundary.
-Along this path, it uses a second-order Taylor expansion of the loss function to better approximate how the model’s output or loss changes.
-The resulting attribution scores reflect how much each feature contributes to pushing the input toward or away from the boundary. \end{itemize}
+\item \textbf{MFABA (More Faithful and Accelerated Boundary-based Attribution)} \citep{zhu2024mfaba} is a boundary‐based attribution method that constructs a path from an input toward the decision boundary.
+Along this path, it uses a second-order Taylor expansion of the loss function to approximate how the loss landscape and decision boundary geometry change along the path.
+The resulting attribution scores reflect how much each feature contributes to pushing the input toward or away from the boundary.